About Gorilla Lacrosse - www.gorillalaxva.org

 Practice dates and times will be posted as soon as available.
 Initial practices will start in mid/late April.

-Tryouts will be held in late March and early April (Tentatively 3/24 and 4/7), with practices starting soon after.
+Tryouts will be held in late April 7th and April 28th with practices starting soon after.
 All kids interested are welcome to try out.
 You do NOT have to be a CYA player.
 There are a limited number of slots available, as we want to keep teams at a manageable size so the boys get adequate playing time.
 All players must register for tryouts through the CYA registration system at http://chantillyyouth.demosphere-secure.com/_registration#welcome

 Even though Gorilla Lacrosse is a part of CYA, financially it is a stand-alone program and needs to be self-sufficient.
 Being part of CYA Lacrosse allows us to leverage lower costs and provide easier administration.
 However, all fees are final.
 We do not offer refunds once committed.